 Easy Tour Package

-Visitors can take city bus, Hualien Bus or Dingdong Bus when getting around in the East Rift Valley.
+Visitors can take city bus, Hualien Bus or Dingdong Bus when getting around in the East Longitudinal Valley.
 Visitors can also buy Easy Tour Packages, like the Taiwan Tourist Shuttle or i-Chihshang Mountain Line Pass.
-It is an easy way to travel in the Rift Valley.
+It is an easy way to travel in the Longitudinal Valley.

 The goods purchased in Taiwan contains 5% sales tax.
 Most of the shops give out receipts.
 If visitors shop at the appointed stores for foreigners and spend over NT$2,000 in one day, you can ask the clerk to give you a tax refund form.